Hgoatly/Discover-Skane/testing.md

   - **Expected Result**: The Hjälmsjön and Lake Immeln infowindows will display information about canoeing and fishing.
   - **Actual Result**:  The Hjälmsjön and Lake Immeln infowindows display information about canoeing and fishing.
   - **Pass/Fail**: Pass.

+    - Screenshot of the Hjälmsjön infowindow with information about canoeing and fishing clearly visible.

     <div align="center">
     <img src="assets/images/readme-images/lakes-map-screenshot-infowindow1.jpg" alt="Screenshot of the Hjälmsjön infowindow on the lakes card map">
     </div><br>

+    - Screenshot of the Lake Immeln infowindow with information about canoeing and fishing clearly visible.

     <div align="center">
     <img src="assets/images/readme-images/lakes-map-screenshot-infowindow2.jpg" alt="Screenshot of the Lake Immeln infowindow on the lakes card map">
     </div><br>